-My curatorial practice is focused on contemporary art, with an accent on the digital and post-internet.
-Working independently, I am continuously organizing shows and online projects.
-Are you wondering what I am working on right now?
-Click on the button down here!
+My curatorial practice is focused on contemporary art, with an accent on digital and post-internet.
+I am currently working independently and have founded Virginia Bianchi Gallery.

-After working in different institutions and as marketing specialist, I have acquired the right skills to develop the online platforms of creative institutions.
-From social media to the creation of websites, I have gained practical, hands-on experience.
-Let me know if you need my assistance!
+After working in different realities and digital marketer, I have acquired the right skills to develop the online platforms of creative institutions thanks to practical, hands-on experience.

 I am glad to say that the first exhibition that I have had the honour to step into has been Geumhyung Jeong’s Upgrade in Process at Fondazione Modena Arti Visive.
 Jeong boasts an impressive list of shows, having exhibited at Delfina Foundation London, Kunsthalle Basel and Tate Modern, and discovering her works so close to home has been such a pleasure.
 She is a South Korean choreographer and performer whose work is constantly… on the edge.